stefs92/Bengali-AI/index.md

 <img width="575" alt="Screen Shot 2020-02-18 at 1 47 18 AM" src="https://user-images.githubusercontent.com/54907300/74720496-e941bb00-5203-11ea-9626-bfdd9d10ecb4.png">

-# Loading the Data
+# Examining the Data

-There are approximately 10,000 grapheme images to work with.
+When loading the data, we see there are approximately 10,000 grapheme images to work with.

 We will mostly be using the .parquet train and test files, each of which contains tens of thousands of images (size 137 x 236).
 Each row represents an image, and we plotted one row as a trial run: